 With the support of her employer, Pandora returned to her post-secondary studies in 2019 at First Nations Technical Institute for the Indigenous Focused Early Childhood Education Program.
 It was through this program that Mulberry Design & Engravings was born.

-During one of her classes, Pandora and her classmates were given assignment to create an Early Learning Resource that reflected their unique cultures and languages.
+During one of their classes, they had an assignment to create an Early Learning Resource that reflected their unique cultures and languages.
 Pandora created a puzzle out of paper in the form of a matching game, and the rest is history.
-Today, Mulberry Designs and Engravings works with Indigenous communities across Canada and the US, providing tools and resources to help children and their families to reclaim their traditional languages and culture.